thomasjbradley/markbot/README.md

 2. When the website has finished loading the testing will start
 3. Markbut will run through every entry in the `tests` array
 4. Each Javascript test will be run inside a function that gets injected into the fully loaded page
-5. If the test calls the `pass()` function, then the test passes, otherwise it should the `fail()` function with a string describing the problem
+5. If the test calls the `pass()` function, then the test passes, otherwise it should call the `fail()` function with a string describing the problem

-*If a single test doesn’t pass the remainder of the tests will not execute.*
+**If a single test doesn’t pass the remainder of the tests will not execute.**

 Here’s an example from one of my assignments: